laugh12321/adversarial_multi_feedback_ranking/README.md

 >WANG Jianfang, FU Zhiyuan, NIU Mingxin, ZHANG Pengbo, ZHANG Qiuling. <b>Multi-feedback Pairwise Ranking via Adversarial Training for Recommender[J]</b>.
 Chinese Journal of Electronics, 2020, 29(4): 615-622.

 If you use the codes, please cite our paper .
 Thanks!

 ## Introduction

-Multi-feedback Adversarial Personalized Ranking (AT-MPR) model takes MPR integrated with adversarial training in deep learning to learn the relative preference for items.
+Multi-feedback pairwise ranking method via Adversarial training (AT-MPR) for recommender to enhance the robustness and overall performance in the event of rating pollution.

 ## Environment Requirement